allysonvasquez/Python-Basics/README.md

 Topics left for this section:
 - GUI automation

-## Side Projects
+# Side Projects
-This section will consist of side projects I create on my own to apply what I learned!
+This section will consist of side projects/scripts I create on my own to apply what I learned!
 It allows me to practice the basic development steps needed to create larger projects.
-### Recipe Scrape
+## Recipe Scrape
 [RecipeScrape](https://github.com/allysonvasquez/Python-Basics/tree/master/3-Side%20Projects/RecipeScraper) scrapes the [Breakfast Eggs Ready](https://www.allrecipes.com/gallery/easy-egg-breakfast/) article from allrecipes.com.

 The current purpose of RecipeScrape is to collect the simplest-to-make egg recipes and format the data into an easy to read table.
 I will be personally cooking and eating the recipes mentioned... to ensure that they are worhty of being listed.